m0ru/bak/04_solution.md

 ### Webpack {#sec:webpack}

 Webpack is a bundler, that allows us to take all resources (in particular JavaScript-modules) in the project and put them in one file that can be fetched in a single server round-trip.
 The related build-config can be found in `webpack.config.ts`.
 Through a set of plugins other necessary build-steps, like JS and (S)CSS transpilation and minification are handled and SVGs required by any Angular-components marked for inclusion into the SVG-Spritemap (see @sec:svg-spritemap).
-A handy watch-task (the target for `npm watch`) makes sure the bundle is rebuilt as soon as any resource changes.
+A handy watch-task (the target for `npm watch`) ensures the bundle is rebuilt as soon as any resource changes.

 ### Other Page-Load Optmizations {#sec:page-load-optimizations}

 Back in September 2017^[owner-webapp in September 2017: <https://github.com/researchstudio-sat/webofneeds/tree/69de16c1c7bc8495d915696665ae73b4dd1fd8f6/webofneeds/won-owner-webapp/src/main/webapp> (accessed 18.06.2018).] the code-bundle was 5MB of unminified and 1.5MB of minified code, which took 16 seconds on a simulated 3G connection [@Pageloadperformanceoptimisationa] to load.
 A set of small adjustements allowed to push this down to 4.5s:

-- Minifying the CSS
+- Minifying the CSS.
-- Placing a `<link rel="preload" href="bundle.js">`-tag in the header to make sure bundle-loading starts before the `<body>`-HTML is parsed.
+- Placing a `<link rel="preload" href="bundle.js">`-tag in the header to ensure bundle-loading starts before the `<body>`-HTML is parsed.
-- Enabling `gzip`-compression on the server for all served files
+- Enabling `gzip`-compression on the server for all served files.
-- Removing unused font-weights
+- Removing unused font-weights.
 - Non-blocking font-loading by adding `font-display: swap;` to the `@font-face`-declarations.
 Fallback-fonts declared as part of the `font-family`-rules are displayed until the proper fonts have loaded.
-- Using `woff`/`woff2` as font-format, as it is about a tenth of the size of `otf` and `ttf`-fonts
+- Using `woff`/`woff2` as font-format, as it is about a tenth of the size of `otf` and `ttf`-fonts.
 - Making sure _all_ JavaScript dependencies are part of the bundle.

 <!--